Get all the latest data for Alicante

 Is it realistic to exit with profit in Alicante as of 2026?

-The minimum holding period that most often makes profitable exits realistic in Alicante is around 5 to 7 years, which gives you time to absorb transaction costs, benefit from rental income or appreciation, and ride out any short-term market fluctuations.
+The minimum holding period that most often makes profit realistic in Alicante is about 5 to 7 years, because purchase costs take time to absorb.

 What sources have we used to write this blog article?